 We are so excited!
 I love airports, packing and everything about traveling.
 My motto is: be prepared, be yourself, and be endlessly comfortable in every way.

 Now, maybe you’re picturing a slovenly, hangover-worthy chick in harem pants and an XL sweatshirt.
 That’s not how I do airports.
 To me, “airport comfort” means something more like “smart casual.”
 I always feel more confident (and more ready to tackle an international airport during the holidays) when I feel like I look polished and put together.

 So, without further ado, here are my best tips for how to travel elegantly, Zero Waste style!

 Create the Perfect Outfit for Your Flight

-There is nothing worse than being stuck with scratchy jeans on a long flight.
-Opt for garments that are comfortable but well-tailored – think denim with a lot of stretch and a dark-colored peplum sweater or longline cardigan.
+There is nothing worse than being stuck with scratchy, uncomfortable jeans on a long flight.
+Instead, opt for sustainable garments that are comfortable but well-tailored – think denim with a lot of stretch and a dark-colored peplum sweater or longline cardigan.

 To complete your ensemble, wear footwear that provides a great deal of comfort and support but is not a pair of sneakers.
 Why?
 Because there’s nothing worse than struggling with shoelaces at the front of a very long security line.

 Speaking of security: there’s nothing more important than being prepared!
 Josh and I have a tradition of picking separate lines at security to see who can make it through the fastest.
 Not to brag but…I’ve always won.
 And for good reason!
 I’ve got a system.